 Visit Halls Gap Zoo to encounter an amazing 160 species of native and exotic mammals, reptiles and birds.
 Sitting in the foothills of the majestic Grampians mountain ranges, the zoo is home to meerkats, giraffes, cheetahs, red pandas, lemurs, macaws and a huge array of wallaby and kangaroo species.
 For details, click here.

 The Gum San Chinese Heritage Centre tells the story of the Chinese miners’ taxing journey from Southern China to Australia, where they dreamed big about finding their own pot of gold.
 Designed in the traditional style of Southern Chinese Architecture, and incorporating the principals of Feng Shui, the two-storey building houses a fascinating selection of interactive displays and period pieces.
 Imagine life during Ararat’s early beginnings and the excitement of the immigrants who discovered one of the world’s richest shallow alluvial goldfields.

 Drop in to Brambuk (which means “renewal”) to see the culture of the Jardwadjali and Djab Wurrung indigenous communities come to life.
 The cultural centre provides everything you need to know about the park and its people, so you’re fully equipped to discover the park’s environment and Aboriginal culture.
 Enjoy bush foods at the café and peruse the Aboriginal arts and crafts at the gift store.
 For details, click here.

-Tours run at 10am, 11am, 1pm and 2pm each day with extra tours at 12pm and 3pm on Sundays and Victorian public and school holidays (except Christmas Day).
+Tours run at 10am and 1pm Monday to Friday with extra tours at 11am and 2pm on weekends and Victorian public and school holidays (except Christmas Day).